kallaway/100-days-of-code/log.md

 # 100 Days Of Code - Log

-### Day 1, June 24, 2017
+### Day 1, June 25, 2017

 **Today's Progress:** Worked on Free Code Camp Weather App.
+Wrote some code to switch the temp display.
+Not quite done yet.

 **Thoughts:** It fell off the wagon and am getting back on track.
-Yesterday's Pythology reminded me how much you can forget if you are not working on simething daily.
+Friday's Pythology reminded me how much you can forget if you are not working on simething daily.

-**Tutorials:** Wes Bos Command Line Power User Youtube playlist.
+**Tutorials:** None.

 **Reading:** None.